Skip to main content

 At North Herts Council we are proud to be a Disability Confident employer and we guarantee an interview to anyone disclosing a disability whose application meets the minimum requirements for the job.

 Recruiting managers select candidates for interview without access to the first two pages of the application - we call this blind shortlisting.
 This means the managers will not know any personal information about you including your name, address, and age.
-This helps to ensure that each application is shortlisted based solely on information relating to the job.
+This helps to ensure that each application is shortlisted based solely on information relating to your suitability for the job.

 Ask us!